thunderhoser/StormLabeler/README.md

 # Sending Results

-Once you've labeled as many storms as you want, we ask that you email results (the NetCDF files produced by the script) to [mailto](ryan.lagerquist@ou.edu).
+Once you've labeled as many storms as you want, we ask that you email results (the NetCDF files produced by the script) to [ryan.lagerquist@ou.edu](mailto:ryan.lagerquist@ou.edu).